 How to Prevent Data Corruption in Windows PC

 In most cases, corrupted system files can be a problem.
-However, sometimes malware or virus infection attacks your files and corrupts them.
+However, sometimes malware or a virus infection attacks your files and corrupts them.

 This slows your PC and prevents you from accessing your important files.
 In addition, you can lose your work files and other personal data when your files get corrupted.